The Professionals (1966 film)

-The Professionals is a 1966 American Western action film written, produced, and directed by Richard Brooks and starring Burt Lancaster, Lee Marvin, Robert Ryan and Woody Strode, with Jack Palance, Claudia Cardinale and Ralph Bellamy in supporting roles.
-The script was adapted from the 1964 novel A Mule for the Marquesa by Frank O'Rourke.
+The Professionals is a 1966 American revisionist Western film written, directed, and produced by Richard Brooks and starring Burt Lancaster, Lee Marvin, Robert Ryan and Woody Strode, with Jack Palance, Claudia Cardinale and Ralph Bellamy in supporting roles.
+Based on the 1964 novel A Mule for the Marquesa by Frank O'Rourke, it is about four mercenaries who are hired to rescue a kidnapped bride amidst the Mexican Revolution.

-The film received three Academy Award nominations and an enthusiastic critical reception.
+The film was a critical and commercial success.
+At the 39th Academy Awards, the film received nominations for Best Director, Best Adapted Screenplay, and Best Cinematography – Color.
+It was also nominated for two Golden Globe Awards, including Best Motion Picture – Drama.

 Plot

 In the final years of the Mexican Revolution, American rancher J.W.
-Grant hires four men, who are all experts in their respective fields, to rescue his kidnapped wife, Maria, from Jesus Raza, a former revolutionary leader-turned-bandit.
+"Joe" Grant hires four men, who are all experts in their respective fields, to rescue his kidnapped wife, Maria, from Jesús Raza, a former revolutionary leader-turned-bandit.
 Henry "Rico" Fardan is a weapons specialist, Bill Dolworth is an explosives expert, Hans Ehrengard is the horse wrangler, and Jake Sharp is a traditional Apache scout, skilled with a bow and arrow.
 Fardan and Dolworth, having both fought under the command of Pancho Villa, have a high regard for Raza as a soldier, but have no qualms about killing him.

 After entering Mexico, the professionals witness soldiers on a government train being massacred by Raza's small army.
 They follow the captured train to the end of the line.
 After the bandits leave, they take the train before moving on to the camp, where they observe Raza and his followers — including a female soldier, Chiquita (who was once in a relationship with Dolworth).
 At nightfall, Fardan infiltrates the camp, but is stopped from killing Raza in his quarters after seeing Maria, Grant's kidnapped wife, about to willingly make love to him.
-Dolworth announces "We've been had."
+Dolworth announces, "We've been had."

-After bringing Maria back to the train, a shootout starts because it has been retaken by the bandits.
+After bringing Maria back to the train, the professionals begin a shootout when they find it has been retaken by the bandits.
 Pursued by Raza and his men, the professionals are forced to take refuge in nearby canyon lands.
 That night, Maria reveals that they haven't rescued Grant's "kidnapped wife" but rather, Raza's lover — that Grant had bought her in an arranged marriage, from which she escaped at the earliest opportunity to return to her true love in Mexico.